evanmathew/netflix_sql_data_analysis/Hard Business SQL Questions/Readme.md

   	year_added, month_added, no_of_content
   FROM CTE
   ```

-- **Question**: Identify genre's trends and determine which genres are gaining popularity in recent years
+- **Question B**: Identify genre's trends and determine which genres are gaining popularity in recent years
 - **Answer**:
   ```sql
   WITH genre_format AS (